Date of Last Update

 - Senior Leadership Team

 Export Control Policy

 All personnel at Grand Valley State University, including faculty at all levels, staff, students, visiting scholars, and all other persons herein referred to as “GVSU Personnel” retained by or working at the University must comply with all U.S. export control laws and regulations while teaching, conducting research, or providing service activities at or on behalf of the University.
 No GVSU Personnel may engage in any export activity that is prohibited by the U.S. Department of Commerce, the U.S. Department of State, the U.S. Department of Treasury’s Office of Foreign Assets Control, or any other government agency that enforces export laws/regulations.
 Similarly, GVSU Personnel may not transfer any controlled item, including technology and technical data, to any foreign nationals inside or outside the United States territory without approved documentation.

 It is essential that all GVSU Personnel keep current with information and training provided by the University.
-The Vice Provost for Research Administration (VPRA) is the University’s Empowered Official who is responsible for overseeing the University’s export compliance program.
+The Vice Provost for Research Administration (VPRA), or designee, is the University’s Empowered Official who is responsible for overseeing the University’s export compliance program.

-The University’s Empowered Official is legally empowered to sign license applications or other requests for approval on behalf of the University and has authority to:
+The University’s Empowered Official or designee, is legally empowered to sign license applications or other requests for approval on behalf of the University and has authority to:

 (ii) Verify the legality of the transaction and the accuracy of the information to be submitted, and

 (iii) Refuse to sign any license application or other request for approval without prejudice or other adverse recourse.

 For more information about export controls, please contact the Office of Research Compliance and Integrity at 616-331-3197 (https://www.gvsu.edu/export/).